-The traditional way of calculating a due date is to count 40 weeks from your last menstrual period, but that doesn’t take into account that fact that women have cycles of varying lengths.
+The traditional way of calculating a due date is to count 40 weeks from your last menstrual period, but that doesn’t take into account the fact that women have cycles of varying lengths.

 Research has found that counting 40 weeks 5 days from your last period gives a more accurate due date for first-time mamas (or 40 weeks 3 days for you veterans out there).

 So if you’re sitting at 41 weeks pregnant right now, not too many fewer than half the other mamas out there are keeping you company.

-Your baby at 41 weeks pregnant
+Pregnancy tips at 41 weeks